QuantInsti/AI-in-Trading-Workflow/gemini_cli/example_02_run_multi_agent_system_on_IB_stock_setup/README.md

 *   **`ib_stock_setup/`**: A Python package that represents a trading setup framework.
 It is designed to handle the mechanics of trading, such as fetching data, managing positions, and executing orders with Interactive Brokers.
 The strategy logic is defined in `ib_stock_setup/user_config/AI_strategy.py`.

 *   **`client_example.py`**: A standalone Python script that showcases the core multi-agent logic.
 It demonstrates how the agents collaborate to produce a trading signal.
 This script serves as the blueprint for the logic that is integrated into the `ib_stock_setup` framework.
+This Python file comes from our another example on [example_01_create_multi_agent_system](https://github.com/QuantInsti/AI-in-Trading-Workflow/tree/main/gemini_fullstack_langchain/example_01_create_multi_agent_system)

 *   **`how_to.md`**: A guide that explains how to use a tool like the Gemini CLI to integrate the logic from `client_example.py` into the `AI_strategy.py` file within the trading framework.